 YALSA Book and Media Awards and Lists for Libraries

-*Beginning in February 2017, YALSA will launch the new Teen Book Finder Database, which will be a one-stop shop for finding selected lists and award winners.
-Users will be able to search this free resource by award, list name, year, author, genre and more, as well as print customizable lists.
+*YALSA has launched the new Teen Book Finder Database, which is a one-stop shop for finding selected lists and award winners.
+Users can search this free resource by award, list name, year, author, genre and more, as well as print customizable lists.
 This new resource will replace the individual award and list web pages currently on YALSA’s site that are not searchable and that are organized only by year.

 While these books and media have been selected for teens from 12 to 18 years of age, the award-winning titles and the titles on YALSA's selected lists span a broad range of reading and maturity levels.
 We encourage adults to take an active role in helping individual teens choose those books that are the best fit for them and their families.
 For recommended media, such as apps, visit the YALSAblog and ALA TechSource.
 Also, check out AASL's Best Websites for Teaching and Learning.
 For more in-depth information about library collections for and with teens, visit the Collections & Content Curation page on YALSA's wiki.

 Learn more about YALSA's Book and Media Lists, including Amazing Audiobooks for Young Adults, Best Fiction for Young Adults, Fabulous Films for Young Adults, Great Graphic Novels for Teens, Outstanding Books for the College Bound, Popular Paperbacks for Young Adults, Quick Picks for Reluctant Young Adult Readers, Readers' Choice, and the Teens' Top Ten.

 Find YALSA's latest award-winning books and media and selected lists wherever you are with this app, funded by the Dollar General Literacy Foundation.

 Download bookmarks and other materials, as well as a full list of YALSA's best reading for teens as published each year, to promote teen reading in your community.